 - 1 cup chopped fresh parsley

 - Combine the olive oil and chopped almonds in a large skillet and set over medium heat.
 Cook, stirring occasionally, for about 5-10 minutes, until the almonds are golden brown and fragrant.
-Transfer to a bowl and allow to cool.
+Transfer the almonds and the oil to a bowl and allow to cool to room temperature.

 - Add the vinegar and honey to a large bowl and stir to combine.
 Add the raisins, stir and let sit for at least 10 minutes to soften the raisins, stirring from time to time.